AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

    - :command:`gnatmem`  monitor memory leaks
    - :command:`valgrind`  monitor all the dynamic memory
-   - `GNAT.Debug_Pools` gives a pool for an access type, raising explicit exception in case of invalid access
+   - :ada:`GNAT.Debug_Pools` gives a pool for an access type, raising explicit exception in case of invalid access
    - Others...

 ========================